Oral SYK Inhibitor for ITP:

 - There are two forms of ITP: acute thrombocytopenic purpura, which is most commonly seen in young children; and chronic thrombocytopenic purpura, which requires continual follow up care with a hematologist.

-- There are approximately 60,000 to 125,000 patients with adult primary ITP in the U.S., and it qualifies as an orphan disease.
+- There are approximately 65,000 patients with adult primary ITP in the U.S., and it qualifies as an orphan disease.

 - Antibodies, usually of the IgG type, mediate platelet destruction in ITP.
 Fostamatinib has a unique mechanism of action, blocking IgG receptor signaling in both macrophages and B cells via SYK kinase.